acdh-oeaw/Teaching_CBS4DH/lectures/git_1.md

 * Adjusting the `excersise/regex exercises/regex2_exercise.txt` file by adding regular expressions solving the tasks listed in the file.
 * Commiting and pushing the changes.
 * Making a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork) against the original repository.

-In case of trouble you can contact me on mateusz.zoltak@oeaw.ac.at